-A Phase 2B prospective, blinded, randomized, placebo controlled, international multicenter study to assess restoration of coronary artery blood flow and resolution of ST segment deviation after a single subcutaneous injection of RUC-4 in subjects with ST-elevation myocardial infarction presenting in the ambulance (pre-hospital setting)
+A Phase 3 prospective, blinded, randomized, placebo controlled, international multicenter study to assess the safety and efficacy of a single subcutaneous injection of zalunfiban in subjects with ST-elevation myocardial infarction in the pre-hospital setting

-RUC-4 (zalunfiban) is an investigational drug.
+Zalunfiban is an investigational drug.
 It is a novel, promising and fast acting (5-15 minutes) GPIIbIIIa inhibitor with a high-grade inhibition of platelet aggregation (≥80%) shortly after subcutaneous administration.
-For patients with ST-elevation myocardial infarction (STEMI) early treatment with RUC-4 could be beneficial by improving initial patency of the infarct related vessel and by minimizing thrombotic occlusions, thus improving both coronary artery and myocardial microvascular blood flow, possibly resulting in a decrease in infarct size and a reduction in complications of STEMI.
+For patients with ST-elevation myocardial infarction (STEMI) early treatment with zalunfiban could be beneficial by improving initial patency of the infarct related vessel and by minimizing thrombotic occlusions, thus improving both coronary artery and myocardial microvascular blood flow, possibly resulting in a decrease in infarct size and a reduction in complications of STEMI.

 Sites and inclusion

-This multi-center study will be conducted at up to 15 clinical sites (hospitals/ambulance services) in the Netherlands and Czech Republic.
-In the Celebrate trial, a total of 1668 subjects will be enrolled within two years, with a 12-month follow‑up period.
+This multi-center study will be conducted at up to 45 clinical sites (hospitals/ambulance services) in Europe and North America.
+In the CeleBrate trial, a total of 2499 subjects will be enrolled within 2,5 years, with a 12-month follow‑up period.

 The first patient was included in the Isala hospital/Ambulance IJsselland, Zwolle, the Netherlands on April 24, 2021.